jasonpeacock/websites/jasonpeacock.markdown/content/projects/markdown-websites/index.md

 * [git-fat](https://github.com/jedbrown/git-fat)
 * [git-bigstore](https://github.com/lionheart/git-bigstore)

-For now, I'm using `git-lfs` with the default Github storage, later I will examine the alternatives and migrate to using S3 for my large file storage.
+For now, I'm using `git-lfs` with the default GitHub storage, later I will examine the alternatives and migrate to using S3 for my large file storage.

 ### Markdown